jpsca/texteditor/README.md

 In other operating systems, the function will search through a *very short* list of known editors, and use the first one that founds.

-You migth have noticed vim and Emacs are not in that short list.
-That's because:
+You might notice that vim and Emacs are not in that short list, that's because:

 1. If you are using it, you know what the `EDITOR` variable is, and you probably has set it already.
 2. If you aren't using it, finding yourself in their UI for the first time is going to be super confusing.